flairNLP/transformer-ranker/examples/01-text-classification.md

 print(results)
 ```

-- `batch_size` (64): Sets how many texts are processed per batch during embedding.
-Since models aren't fine-tuned, larger batch sizes (e.g., 64 or 128) can be used.
-If memory issues occur, reduce the batch size.
+- `batch_size` (64): Since models aren't fine-tuned, larger batch sizes (e.g., 64 or 128) can be used.
+If you run into memory problems, lower the batch size.

 <details>
 <summary>